 WOUND CARE CHALLENGES

-As a major cause of delayed wound healing, biofilm triggers nonstop inflammation, which generates excess MMPs that degrade ECM.1-5 Controlling the healing environment is even more of a challenge when patients are noncompliant.6,7
+As a major cause of delayed wound healing, biofilm triggers nonstop inflammation, which generates excess MMPs that degrade the ECM.1-5 Controlling the healing environment is even more of a challenge when patients are not able to be compliant.6,7

-Healthcare studies show that patient adherence improves when treatments require less intervention.8 PuraPly AM can help eliminate at-home primary dressing changes between weekly debridements.9
+Healthcare studies show that patient adherence improves when treatments require less intervention.8 PuraPly®AM and PuraPly®XT can help eliminate at-home primary dressing changes between patient treatments.9

 BIOBURDEN & BIOFILM

-Weekly sharp debridement is essential but, alone, does not control microbial growth or prevent biofilm re-formation.
-It should be combined with an optimal barrier that contains a broad-spectrum antimicrobial and provides a sustained effect against bioburden and biofilm regrowth.2
+Sharp debridement is essential but, alone, does not control microbial growth or prevent biofilm re-formation.
+It should be combined with a native ECM scaffold that provides broad-spectrum antimicrobial effectiveness within the product, managing bioburden and biofilm regrowth.2

 PROLONGED, ELEVATED INFLAMMATION